dce/doit/README.md

 # DOIT

 **DOIT** is a simple command line utility for tracking daily goals.
-Use it like this:
+Put a symlink called `doit` to `doit.coffee` and use it like this:

     > doit